megler/twitter-clone/README.md

 present multiple pages if necessary.
 6. Gravatars in comments are user specific.
 If user has a registered Gravatar it will be used, otherwise a generic will show up.
+7. If a visitor is not logged in, they will see a user's username, but will not be able to click it.
+Once they register/login they will be able to click a username (eg. @megler) and be taken to their profile.

 ## New User Registration
 If a new user would like to have a background image, it can be done at time of